 Discover the National Secular Society including its page on ‘What is Secularism?’.

-See how the BHA is campaigning for Religious Education (RE) to be reinvigorated so that all pupils learn about each other’s beliefs, including non-religious beliefs such as Humanism.
+See how Humanists UK to campaigning for RE to be reinvigorated so that all pupils learn about each other’s beliefs, including non-religious beliefs such as Humanism.